 - Action Against Hunger aided 429,301 Nigeriens in 2018.
 The program provided better access to food markets and seasonal cast-for-work opportunities.
 Action Against Hunger assisted families by donating seeds and agricultural tools to those in need.

 - Niger encounters climate challenges.
-As a country in West Africa, 80% of Niger is coated by the Sahara Desert, causing challenges for agriculture.
+As a country in West Africa, the Sahara Desert covers 80% of Niger, causing challenges for agriculture.
 The dry climate and minimal crop growth force 40% of Nigerien children under the age of five to experience malnutrition.

 - Frequent droughts harm Niger’s economy.
 Niger’s economy relies heavily on agriculture, accounting for more than 40% of its GDP.
 As a result, when the country faces continuous short rainy seasons, there are food and job shortages.